alshedivat/al-folio/_pages/opportunities.md

 **Timeline:** Applicants will be interviewed for the position during Winter 2021 and preparation for the Summer internship is expected to take place during or before Spring 2022.
 Research mentors will facilitate skills development and project scoping prior to the internship start date.
 We are also accepting students at an on-going basis that is independent of the Summer internship.

-## QBS capstone internship at The Levy Lab and DHMC Department of Dermatology
+## Internship at The Levy Lab and DHMC Department of Dermatology
 The Levy Lab (https://geiselmed.dartmouth.edu/epidemiology/profile/joshua-levy-phd/), in collaboration with the Department of Dermatology at Dartmouth Hitchcock Medical Center, is looking for talented students to learn how to develop and apply artificial intelligence technologies to prevent and treat skin cancer and other medical conditions of interest to our research group.
 Our group has developed computational methods to assess and integrate a wide variety of modalities, ranging from whole slide images, to pathology text reports, metagenomic sequences, and multi-omics datatypes.
 Opportunities exist to develop skills to analyze these high dimensional datatypes using R, Python, and high-performance computing, communicate their findings to a clinical research audience, and gain experience in scientific writing (spearheading potential research publications).

 **Qualifications:** We are looking for students with a background in computer science (minimum experience equivalent to QBS101), a familiarity/exposure in deep learning / machine learning pipelines (experience equivalent to QBS108) or significant bioinformatics experience (equivalent to QBS175/GENE111), and an enthusiasm for doing public good through high-throughput computation.